 A minimum 2.1 in History of Art or equivalent subject.
 Applications from science and engineering are welcome and will be assessed on a case by case basis.

 Months of entry

-The Masters in Technical Art History focuses on the act of making and everything that encompasses: materials, techniques, intentions, context and concept.
+The Masters focuses on the act of making and everything that encompasses: materials, techniques, intentions, context and concept.
 You will study treatises and other testimonies on artistic practice and reconstruct historical recipes and modern techniques to understand artists' materials, practices and aesthetic choices.
 You will develop transferable skills and a thorough understanding of the science and conservation that supports the interpretation of artworks.
-You will learn about the change and preservation of cultural heritage, as well as explore issues of authenticity.
-Technical art history is an exciting and rapidly growing field involving art historians, scientists and conservators, which also reaches out to economics, social history and philosophy.
+You will learn about the change and preservation of cultural heritage, as well as exploring issues of authenticity.
+Technical art history is an exciting and rapidly growing field involving art historians, scientists and conservators, which also branches out to economics, social history and philosophy.

 - You will have access to the Hunterian Study Centre at Kelvin Hall, offering an exceptional opportunity for research-led, object-based learning and cross-disciplinary research.